NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 South America's most stable democracy — Atlantic beaches, a 10-year foreign income tax holiday, straightforward residency, and a relaxed, European-influenced quality of life South America's Most Stable Democracy, 10-Year Foreign Income Tax Holiday, Atlantic Coastline Lifestyle are among the top reasons expats choose Uruguay.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Uruguay straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Uruguay — straight to your inbox.